Joel-Dahne/HighestCuspedWave.jl/README.md

 # Highest Cusped Waves for the fractional KdV equations

-This repository contains the code for the computer assisted parts of the proofs for the paper [Highest Cusped Waves for the fractional KdV equations]().
-It also contains code related to the paper [Highest Cusped Waves for the Burgers-Hilbert equation](https://doi.org/10.1007/s00205-023-01904-6), though the code is updated compared to that paper (for the original version see [BurgersHilbertWave.jl](https://github.com/Joel-Dahne/BurgersHilbertWave.jl)).
+This repository contains the code for the computer assisted parts of the proofs for the paper [Highest Cusped Waves for the Fractional KdV Equations]().
+It also contains code related to the paper [Highest Cusped Waves for the Burgers-Hilbert Equation](https://doi.org/10.1007/s00205-023-01904-6), though the code is updated compared to that paper (for the original version see [BurgersHilbertWave.jl](https://github.com/Joel-Dahne/BurgersHilbertWave.jl)).